Zakaria Diallo

-Zakaria Diallo (born 11 August 1986) is a French-Senegalese professional footballer who plays as a defender, who is currently a free agent.
+Zakaria Diallo (born 11 August 1986) is a French-Senegalese professional footballer who plays as a centre-back, who is currently a free agent.

-Club career
+Career

 Le Havre and Beauvais

 Diallo started playing football for the reserve team of professional club Le Havre in the Championnat de France amateur, the fourth tier of French football.
 After spending just half a year at the side he moved on a free transfer to Championnat National side AS Beauvais Oise.
 With Beauvais, Diallo played 22 games and scored once to wrap up the 2009–10 Championnat National season.

 Charleroi

 At the start of the 2010–11 season, Diallo joined Belgian Pro League side Sporting Charleroi.
 The 2010–11 season marked the first year for Diallo in top-flight football.
 He made six appearances, while being subbed in a further five.
 At the end of the season, Charleroi finished 16th and were relegated to the Belgian Second Division.